 For most schemes we think there is an opportunity to provide ecological mitigation, enhancement and green infrastructure through a number of on-site biodiversity enhancements.
 We have also produced our own guide for best practice mitigation opportunities, with links to further reading and resources which can downloaded here.

 The Wildlife Trusts are not against development, including house building, but we think that provision for wildlife can be integrated into developments.
 This guidance shows how new housing developments can be built in a way that provides people with greener, inspirational homes which help to reverse decades of wildlife and habitat decline.

 To find out more about how we think the planning system can help nature, read our publication Planning – A New Way Forward.

 Sheffield & Rotherham Wildlife Trust has always realised the importance of influencing relevant policies and strategies where they can have an impact on, or provide an opportunity for nature conservation and engagement with wildlife.

-- Working with Local Planning Authorities to integrate The Living Don: A Network for Nature (our Living Landscape Map) into Local Plans.
+- Working with Local Planning Authorities to to integrate Nature Recovery Networks/ecological networks/green infrastructure into Local Plans.